When it runs

 Availability over ranking.
 The LIKE fallback exists so every reasonable query eventually produces results, even when the FTS5 sanitizer misses an edge case.
 Worse rankings are a better failure mode than no rankings at all.

 Budget enforced at assembly, not at storage.
-The 500 ms budget wraps the entire search, including whatever the storage backend does internally.
-If a future storage backend — vector search, remote KB — is slower than FTS5, the budget still applies.
+The 500 ms budget wraps the entire search — lexical, vector, fusion, tie-break, everything.
+If a future storage backend is slower than the current brute-force cosine, the budget still applies.
 Storage does not need to know about it.

 Formatting is fixed.
 The context format is not configurable.
 Every agent sees the same structure: a header, a list of records, summaries, facts.
 Keeping the format fixed means the model has one consistent shape to parse across every turn, and the project does not accumulate formatting flags the way a template engine would.